Taskkill/dynamic-sandbox/README.md

 # Design
 By default it's mean to run everything what is not explicitly restricted.
-You can use 'restricted' object to define which properties should be protected from accessing.
+You can use `restricted` object to define which properties should be protected from accessing.
-You can also use 'context' object to override variables, for example console, you can easily hijack console.log in evaluated code and feed your output somewhere else.
-Overrode variables has higher priority than restricted, so you can restrict whole object like 'window' and then selectively pick and allow some of properties easily.
+You can also use `context` object to override variables, for example console, you can easily hijack console.log in evaluated code and feed your output somewhere else.
+Overrode variables has higher priority than restricted, so you can restrict whole object like `window` and then selectively pick and allow some of properties easily.

 Global eval cannot be restricted as it is used internally.

 # Complete isolation mode
 It can run code snippet in completely isolated environment - only functons or